 03 of 15

-Diesel pushers, are also motorhomes, with the engine in the rear offering some of the biggest RVs on the market.
+Diesel pushers are also technically motorhomes, with the engine in the rear offering some of the biggest RVs on the market with much more horsepower.
 Like toterhomes, they’re expensive and made for those looking to live life on the road.
-Deisel pushers were designed for RVers looking to hit the road for long, punishing road trips.
+Diesel pushers were designed for RVers looking to hit the road for long, punishing road trips.

 04 of 15